Speak Your Mind: The Speech Continuation Task as a Probe of Voice-Based Model Bias: Introduction

 Recent advances in large language model (LLM)-based speech generation have introduced the Speech Continuation (SC) task as a new model capability.
 In this task, the system is provided with a short audio prompt of a speaker and is required to generate a continuation that preserves speaker identity, prosody, and linguistic content {\cite{wu2023speechgen}.
 The SC task has been adopted as a benchmark in recent models such as AudioLM \cite{borsos2023audiolm}, SpeechGPT-Gen \cite{zhang2024speechgpt}, SpiritLM \cite{nguyen2025spirit} and VAE-GSLM \cite{chen2025variational}, where it is used to evaluate zero-shot voice preservation and prosodic consistency.
 While the evaluation of SC models has largely focused on performance metrics such as speaker similarity , much less is known about the social and representational biases that speech foundation models may exhibit through this task.

-Bias evaluation in speech generation has only recently developed as a research area\cite{lin2024listen, kuan2025gender, puhach25_interspeech}, following earlier work on bias in speech recognition \cite{feng2021quantifying, lai23_interspeech}.
-For instance, \cite{lin2024listen} introduce a toolkit for assessing semantic gender bias in SpeechLLMs across spoken QA and multiple-choice continuation.
+Bias evaluation in speech generation has only recently developed as a research area \cite{lin2024listen, kuan2025gender, puhach25_interspeech}, following earlier work on bias in speech recognition \cite{feng2021quantifying, lai23_interspeech}.
+For instance, \cite{lin2024listen} introduce a toolkit for assessing semantic gender bias in SpeechLLMs across spoken QA and multiple-choice continuation across tasks such as spoken question answering and spoken sentence continuation in a multiple-choice question answering (MCQA) setup.
+While issues surrounding the MCQA setup are known~\cite{satish2025bias, bokkahalli2025voice}, they have not yet been explored in the context of speech continuation models.

 In Conversational AI, speech foundation model bias evaluations are complicated by the inherently interactive nature of conversations.
 Hence, observed bias may be difficult to disentangle from the joint influence of the interlocutor’s voice and role-based framing effects (prompts) \cite{neumann2025position}.
-Arguing for a more direct way to probe bias in speech models, \cite{puhach25_interspeech} examine ``default speaker assignment'' in a text-to-audio model: that is, how the model selects a voice when none is specified.
+Arguing for a more direct way to examine bias in speech models, \citet{puhach25_interspeech} examine ``default speaker assignment'' in a text-to-audio model: that is, how the model selects a voice when none is specified.
 They show that for certain prompts -- such as stereotyped professions or gender-associated words -- the model exhibits systematic gendered tendencies in its voice assignments.
-The SC task provides a similar monologic setting that has the potential to provide a much cleaner probe of representational bias, revealing how a model’s linguistic and acoustic predictions vary as a function of the speaker it is asked to imitate.
-In other words, while bias in dialogue speech foundation models shows how someone would have been responded to, the question remains: \emph{“By whom?"}.
+The SC task provides a similar monologic setting that has the potential to provide a much cleaner examination of representational bias, revealing how a model’s linguistic and acoustic predictions vary as a function of the speaker it is asked to imitate.
+In continuation, the model is not asked to respond to a conversational partner or assign a speaker identity ex nihilo; rather, it must carry forward a single stream of speech conditioned only on a fixed voice prompt.
+In other words, while bias in dialogue speech foundation models shows how someone would have been responded to, the question remains: \emph{``By whom?''}.
 SC bias shows what someone with this voice identity would have said according to the model.
 Notably, beyond serving as a benchmark for demonstrating raw model capability, the SC task has so far lacked a clear practical use case.
-We highlight probing for voice-based bias as a compelling and socially relevant application.
+We highlight voice-based bias as a compelling and socially relevant application.

 To the best of our knowledge, this is the first paper to (1) evaluate bias in voice-conditioned speech continuation models, and (2) systematically vary voice quality (e.g., breathy voice, creaky phonation) -- a socially salient but previously overlooked dimension of variation -- in the evaluation of large speech generation models in general.